EasyPost/syslog-rfc5424-formatter/README.md

 ```

-If you're using a more modern combination of a JSON/YAML config file and `logging.dictConfig`, your config file should look like the following (assuming YAML concrete syntax):
+If you're using a more modern combination of a JSON/YAML config file and `logging.config.dictConfig`, your config file should look like the following (assuming YAML concrete syntax):

 ```yaml
 formatters: